What is the total cost of implementing a wireless LAN with two computers using the wireless connection?

 A wireless network needs a network card in every computer.
 Modern notebook computers have wireless connections built in.
 A router connects the computers together and connects to the Internet.
 You need

 One true router to connect them all.

-Here are the best solution and alternative for a small number of computers.
+Here is the best solution and alternatives for a small number of computers.

 Wireless networks are painfully slow compared to a broadband connected gigabit LAN.
 Networks can be type b, g, a, or a proprietary improvement.
 D-Link, Netgear and other suppliers offer equipment that works with the old b class, in case you have an old b class notebook, the g and a standards for new notebooks, and a double speed g system that gives you 108 Mbps (megabits per second).
 The next generation of wireless is called class N.

 The slowest speed, the old class b, is equivalent to old dialup speeds.
 Your time is worth too much to put up with the old speed.
 You can update old notebooks by switching off their internal wireless connection and plugging in a modern connection.